 Yes.
 The vaccines are effective in preventing COVID-19 disease, but it is still unknown whether they prevent infection.
 So, you may still be able to spread infection to others even after you are vaccinated.
 Also, the evidence on how long protection from the vaccines lasts is still being collected.
 There is evidence that wearing a mask, physically distancing, and handwashing are effective in protecting against COVID-19 infection, so you should continue to do these things even after getting the vaccine to protect yourself and those around you.

-At this time, the national recommendation is to complete a COVID-19 vaccine series with two doses of the same vaccine product.
-In the clinical trials, two doses were provided 3 weeks apart for the Pfizer-BioNTech vaccine, 4 weeks apart for the Moderna vaccine vaccine and up to 12 weeks apart for the AstraZeneca vaccine.
+At this time, the national recommendation is to complete a COVID-19 vaccine series with two doses of the same vaccine product for the Pfizer-BioNTech, Moderna and AstraZeneca vaccines.
+The Janssen vaccine is the only vaccine approved in Canada as a single dose.
+In the clinical trials, two doses were provided 3 weeks apart for the Pfizer-BioNTech vaccine, 4 weeks apart for the Moderna vaccine and up to 12 weeks apart for the AstraZeneca vaccine.
 However, because vaccine supply is limited, the second dose in the vaccine series may be delayed up to four months in order to provide more protection for more people with a single dose.
-Evidence has shown that these vaccines are highly protective even with just one dose.
-Studies are ongoing to determine if one dose is enough, and how long the protection from one or two doses lasts.
-The recommendations on the number of doses required and the interval between doses may change as the results of these studies become available.
-Until then, a second dose is recommended, though it may be delayed.
+Evidence has shown that all vaccines are highly protective even with just one dose, however the second dose is important for longer term protection, and for better protection against some of the variants.
+The recommendations on the interval between doses may change as the results of studies become available.
+A second dose is recommended for the Pfizer-BioNTech, Moderna and AstraZeneca vaccines, though it may be delayed.

 Health Canada has conducted a rigorous scientific review of the available medical evidence to assess the safety of the COVID-19 vaccines.
 The National Advisory Committee on Immunization is an independent scientific advisory group of experts that also reviews all of the evidence and makes the recommendations on the use of COVID-19 vaccines.
-These COVID-19 vaccines are safe and effective.
+These COVID-19 vaccines are safe and effective, and the benefits outweigh any potential risks for the populations that the vaccines that recommended for.
 Groundwork for a safe and effective vaccine had already been laid after the first SARS coronavirus outbreaks in 2002-2004 and the Middle East Respiratory Syndrome coronavirus outbreaks in recent years.
 Canada is recognized around the world for its high standards in reviewing, approving, and monitoring medications and vaccines.
 These high standards have not been compromised for the COVID-19 vaccines.

 The side effects that followed COVID-19 vaccine administration in clinical trials were mild or moderate and went away within 1-2 days.
 These included things like pain at the site of injection, body chills, joint pain, muscle aches, swollen lymph nodes, feeling tired and feeling feverish.
 If you experience these side effects, you can put a cold compress on the injection site and move your arm around to reduce pain and swelling, rest, drink fluids, and take acetaminophen or ibuprofen AFTER vaccination.